 The FIDIC White Book 2006 goes further and refers to independence, although the obligation is not mandatory.
 Sub-Clause 3.3.2 states: "Where the Services include the exercise of powers or performance of duties authorised or required by the terms of a contract between the Client and any third party, the Consultant may: … (b) if authorised to certify, determine or exercise discretion to do so fairly between the Client and third party not as an arbitrator but as an independent professional exercising his judgement with reasonable skill, care and diligence;…"

 The problem has been recognised in the pre-release version of the FIDIC Yellow Book 2017.
-In Sub-Clause 3.2 of the FIDIC Yellow Book 2017, the Engineer is still deemed to act for the Employer, i.e. he remains the Employer’s agent.
-However, this is qualified with the words “Except as otherwise stated in these Conditions”.
-Sub-Clause 3.7 deals with Engineer’s determinations and is, we are informed by the FIDIC Task Group responsible for its drafting, one such exception.
-Sub-Clause 3.7 states, “The Engineer shall act neutrally between the Parties when carrying out duties under this Sub-Clause”.
-Siobhan Fahey of the FIDIC Contract Committee acknowledges that the words “fair” and “fairly” are causing problems around the world and she hopes that the new obligation on the Engineer to act “neutrally”, when making a fair determination under Sub-Clause 3.7, will resolve this issue.
+In Sub-Clause 3.2 of the FIDIC Yellow Book 2017 (as in Sub-Clause 3.1 of the FIDIC Yellow Book 1999), the Engineer is still deemed to act for the Employer, i.e. he remains the Employer's agent, except as otherwise stated in the Conditions.
+However, to remove any ambiguity as to how the Engineer should act when brokering agreements or making determinations, Sub-Clause 3.7 states, "The Engineer shall act neutrally between the Parties when carrying out duties under this Sub-Clause".
+Siobhan Fahey of the FIDIC Contract Committee acknowledges that the words "fair" and "fairly" are causing problems around the world and she hopes that the new obligation on the Engineer to act "neutrally", when making a fair determination under Sub-Clause 3.7, will resolve this issue.
 However, there is a risk that neutrally may be seen as a synonym for impartially used in previous editions which could see the opening up of old arguments6.